Stereotype: Correspondence bias

-Correspondence bias refers to the tendency to ascribe a person's behavior to disposition or personality, and to underestimate the extent to which situational factors elicited the behavior.
+Correspondence bias refers to the tendency to ascribe a person's behavior to disposition or personality and to underestimate the extent to which situational factors elicited the behavior.
 Correspondence bias can play an important role in stereotype formation.

-For example, in a study by Roguer and Yzerbyt (1999) participants watched a video showing students who were randomly instructed to find arguments either for or against euthanasia.
+For example, in a study by Roguer and Yzerbyt (1999), participants watched a video showing students who were randomly instructed to find arguments either for or against euthanasia.
 The students that argued in favor of euthanasia came from the same law department or from different departments.
-Results showed that participants attributed the students' responses to their attitudes although it had been made clear in the video that students had no choice about their position.
+Results showed that participants attributed the students' responses to their attitudes, although it had been made clear in the video that students had no choice about their position.
 Participants reported that group membership, i.e., the department that the students belonged to, affected the students' opinions about euthanasia.
 Law students were perceived to be more in favor of euthanasia than students from different departments despite the fact that a pretest had revealed that subjects had no preexisting expectations about attitudes toward euthanasia and the department that students belong to.
 The attribution error created the new stereotype that law students are more likely to support euthanasia.

 Nier et al. (2012) found that people who tend to draw dispositional inferences from behavior and ignore situational constraints are more likely to stereotype low-status groups as incompetent and high-status groups as competent.
 Participants listened to descriptions of two fictitious groups of Pacific Islanders, one of which was described as being higher in status than the other.
 In a second study, subjects rated actual groups – the poor and wealthy, women and men – in the United States in terms of their competence.
-Subjects who scored high on the measure of correspondence bias stereotyped the poor, women, and the fictitious lower-status Pacific Islanders as incompetent whereas they stereotyped the wealthy, men, and the high-status Pacific Islanders as competent.
-The correspondence bias was a significant predictor of stereotyping even after controlling for other measures that have been linked to beliefs about low status groups, the just-world fallacy and social dominance orientation.
+Subjects who scored high on the measure of correspondence bias stereotyped the poor, women, and the fictitious lower-status Pacific Islanders as incompetent, whereas they stereotyped the wealthy, men, and the high-status Pacific Islanders as competent.
+The correspondence bias was a significant predictor of stereotyping even after controlling for other measures that have been linked to beliefs about low-status groups, the just-world fallacy and social dominance orientation.

-Based on the anti-public sector bias, Döring and Willems (2021) found that employees in the public sector are considered as less professional compared to employees in the private sector.
-They build on the assumption that the red-tape and bureaucratic nature of the public sector spills over in the perception that citizens have about the employees working in the sector.
-With an experimental vignette study, they analyze how citizens process information on employees' sector affiliation, and integrate non-work role-referencing to test the stereotype confirmation assumption underlying the representativeness heuristic.
+Based on the anti-public sector bias, Döring and Willems (2021) found that employees in the public sector are considered less professional compared to employees in the private sector.
+They build on the assumption that the red tape and bureaucratic nature of the public sector affect citizens' views of the employees working in that sector.
+Using an experimental vignette study, the authors analyze how citizens process information on employees' sector affiliation and integrate non-work role-referencing to test the stereotype confirmation assumption underlying the representativeness heuristic.
 The results show that sector as well as non-work role-referencing influences perceived employee professionalism but has little effect on the confirmation of particular public sector stereotypes.
 Moreover, the results do not confirm a congruity effect of consistent stereotypical information: non-work role-referencing does not aggravate the negative effect of sector affiliation on perceived employee professionalism.